 As they continued their quest, Morgan’s wife – who had been going to Therapeutic Associates Southeast Portland near their home – suggested they find a Therapeutic Associates clinic for Madeline because she had been so pleased with the personalized care she’d always received.

-Using the clinic locator on the Therapeutic Associates Physical Therapy website, Morgan found P.A.C.E. – the North Portland clinic – and was extremely excited when he saw that the facility not only features a Motion Lab with a DIERS movement analysis system, but also has a physical therapist who is certified in scoliosis treatment.
+Using the clinic locator on the Therapeutic Associates Physical Therapy website, Morgan found P.A.C.E. – the North Portland clinic – and was extremely excited when he saw that at that time the facility not only featured a Motion Lab with a DIERS movement analysis system, but also has a physical therapist who is certified in scoliosis treatment.